tedsluis/docker-dump1090/README.md

 Note: You must use the desired github source at build time and specify the dump1090 version (v1.15, v1.15_arm, v1.15_heatmaprangeview  or v1.15_heatmaprangeview_arm) upon runtime.

-These builds are based on the latest Debian image (X86_64,AMD64) or Raspbian image (ARM) according the default installation instruction by Obj.
+These builds are based on the latest [Debian Jessie Docker image (for X86_64,AMD64)](https://hub.docker.com/_/debian/) or [Raspbian Jessie Docker image (for ARM)](https://hub.docker.com/r/resin/rpi-raspbian/) according the default installation instruction by Obj.
 Some packages were added, because they are not default available in the Docker bases images.
 The way in which the Lighttpd and Dump1090 services are started is slightly different as is usual with containers.
 The configuration is of course without user interaction.

 # Heatmap & rangeview features